 In all these various receptacles, the learning of my life accumulates.
 But it would be a shame if that were the end of the story.

-I wrote a while back about my renewed commitment to note-taking.
+I’ve written before about the value of note-taking.
 For me, the act of writing things down in the first place contributes greatly to learning.
 More recently, a massive server outage at Bluehost – the former hosting provider for Mission to Learn – left me scrambling to get the blog back up and running again.
 One of the silver linings was that I ended up spending quite a bit of time digging through old posts and comments.
 In the process, I stumbled upon many things I had forgotten and found sources of inspiration for moving forward.
 And I had the opportunity to reflect upon how the blog and my own learning have evolved over the past two plus years.

 I don’t do this kind of “mining” often enough.
 I suspect I am not unlike most people in thinking I will get around to it eventually, and then rarely do.
 But taking the time to periodically revisit notes and other writings can be a powerful experience – one I intend to make a much more consistent part of my learning habits going forward.